 Foreign exchange or Forex for short - refers to the exchange of currencies on global markets.

-The forex market is traded 24 hours per day and is the largest in the world, with an average daily trading volume in the trillions of dollars.
+The Forex market is open 24 hours a day and is the largest fx market around the globe, with an average daily trading volume in the trillions of dollars.
 This is because currencies need to be exchanged for so many reasons in our modern interconnected world.
-One of those reasos is currency traders trying to make money with the help of every nation's central banks.
+One of those reasons is traders trying to make money with the help of every nation's central banks.

 Forex traders are speculating on whether one country’s economy and currency prices will outperform that of another.
-The bottom line is that if an economy is doing well, the typical result is that interest rates in that country go up.
+The bottom line is that if an economy is doing well in the financial market, the typical result is that interest rates in that country go up.

 A higher interest rate makes a currency more valuable because of the higher income that can be earned by any currency trader holding it.
 The huge volume in forex markets means exchange rates change frequently and currency values change therefore offering opportunities for traders and forex brokers to buy and sell for a profit.

 And how is forex trading done in the Foreign exchange market?

-Types of Forex pairs
+Types of Forex Pairs

 Currency pairs are separated into four distinct categories for easy differentiation in the currency markets.
-Major pairs, which involve the dollar paired with any other major currency like the euro or the Swiss franc.
+Major pairs, which involve the dollar paired with any other major currency like the euro or the Swiss franc and USD/JPY.